Followers

 What was the (Pell's) Point?

 With the British advance delayed, Washington left a small garrison at the fort on the heights that bears his name and safely evacuated the main American army north through Kingsbridge to Westchester.
-Howe's army slowly made its way through New Rochelle and Scarsdale.
-This was the prelude to the Battle of White Plains.
+Howe's army slowly moved through New Rochelle and Scarsdale.
+This marked the beginning of the Battle of White Plains.
 The series of skirmishes resulted in relatively few casualties for both sides.
-But the canny American actions at Throg's Neck and Pelham bought Washington time to save his army from almost certain entrapment.
-A war of posts would soon turn into a war of movement.
+However, the clever American actions at Throg's Neck and Pelham bought Washington time to prevent his army from almost certain entrapment.
+A war of posts would soon evolve into a war of movement.

 Author's comment:

-People who live in or are familiar with the New York area might be amused to see famous names of places where they have lived, worked, or commuted being cited as part of a great military campaign and one for the life of the nation at that.
+People who live in or are familiar with the New York area might be amused to see famous place names where they have lived, worked, or commuted mentioned as part of a great military campaign and one for the life of the nation at that.
 Our First Patriots had no idea that the swampy lowlands and rugged uplands of the Bronx and Westchester, where they fought, would become part of arguably the greatest metropolis in the world.
 What neighborhoods and byways are today are also hallowed ground.
 We should never forget that.

 Sunday, November 29, 2015